DataBiosphere/data-portal/content/releases/2020-mar/replicating-the-release-analysis.md

 ---

 #  Replicating the March 2020 Release Analyses
 This tutorial covers how to process a gene matrix (in loom format) for clustering, differential expression, and visualization using the Cumulus workflow in a Terra workspace.
-We will use the same [methods](data.humancellatlas.org/releases/2020-mar/methods) outlined for the DCP March 2020 Release.
+It uses the same [methods](data.humancellatlas.org/releases/2020-mar/methods) outlined for the DCP March 2020 Release.

 All projects for the release were divided into individual datasets which are listed on the [DCP Release Page](data.humancellatlas.org/explore/releases/2020-mar).
 For this tutorial, we use the sample dataset 2020-Mar-Landscape-Adult-Liver-10x derived from the project [“Dissecting the human liver cellular landscape by single cell RNA-seq reveals novel intrahepatic monocyte/ macrophage populations”](https://data.humancellatlas.org/explore/projects/4d6f6c96-2a83-43d8-8fe1-0f53bffd4674).
 You can explore other datasets and repeat these analyses on additional matrix files.